-The mission of Ithaca's physical therapy department is to graduate physical therapists prepared for autonomous practice who provide compassionate, evidence-based, ethical, legal and culturally competent care to maximize the function, health and wellness of their patients, clients, and society.
+The mission of the Ithaca College Department of Physical Therapy is to graduate physical therapists prepared for autonomous practice who provide compassionate, evidence-based, ethical, legal and culturally competent care to maximize the function, health and wellness of their patients, clients, and society.
 Our program promotes American Physical Therapy Association Core Values and prepares graduates to become life-long learners.

 Mission and History